gregory-ledenev/Vert.x-EasyRouting/README.md

     String multiplyAsString(int a, int b);
 }
 ```
+#### Controlling Which Methods are Exported

+`@Rpc` annotation allows you to define a policy which methods are exported via JSON-RPC.
+You can set that policy via the`exportPolicy` parameter of the `@Rpc` annotation.
+The default policy is `RpcExportPolicy.ALL`, which means that all public methods are exported.
+You can also set `RpcExportPolicy.NONE` to disable exporting any methods.

+You can annotate particular methods with `@RpcInclude` to explicitly export them, or with `@RpcExclude` to explicitly exclude them from being exported.
+This allows you to have fine-grained control over which methods are available via JSON-RPC.

+#### Limitations
 The following are limitations:
 - Batch calling is not supported.
 - Positional parameters are not supported